| |

 Ductwork System Effect

 The heart of the HVAC system is the fan.
-Improper fan design
+Improper fan

-or installation can cause serious degradation of performance
+design or installation can cause serious degradation

-because of "system effects."
-System effect factors
+of performance because of "system effects."

-for connections between fan and duct system are presented
+System effect factors for connections between fan and

-in "Fans and Systems" (AMCA, 1973), the ASHRAE Fundamentals
+(AMCA, 1973), the ASHRAE Fundamentals Handbook [ASHRAE,

-Handbook [ASHRAE, 1997], and the DFDB [ASHRAE, 1994].
-System
+1997], and the DFDB [ASHRAE, 1994].
+System effects cause

-effects cause changes in a fan's aerodynamic characteristics
+changes in a fan's aerodynamic characteristics that

-that result in an entirely new fan performance curve.
+result in an entirely new fan performance curve.
 They

 appear when inlet and outlet connections cause non-uniform